wp-plugins/arconix-shortcodes/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Fixed a php error and some display inconsistencies when using taxonomy filter

 = 1.1 =
 Added support for displaying or hiding a user-specified taxonomy when displaying the portfolio